smartgic/ovos-api/README.md

 Mycroft API goal is to provide a layer on top of Mycroft AI Core to perform actions such as:

-* Install or uninstal skills
+* Install or uninstall skills
 * Retrieve information *(version, location, name, etc...)*
 * Reload configuration to notify services if a change occured
 * Delete TTS cache files
 * Microphone mute and unmute *(software)*
 * Stop any speech or audio output
-* etc...
+* And more!

-Here is a quick list of some use cases where the API could be used:
+Here is a quick list of use cases where the API could be used:

 * Install or uninstall skills remotely
 * Monitoring and get information